-Killing C. acnes Using Conjugatively Delivered CRISPR-Cas Systems
+Killing Bacteria Using Conjugatively Delivered CRISPR-Cas Systems

 The plasmid containing our CRISPR-Cas system is delivered to the target bacteria via bacterial conjugation from a commensal bacterial chassis.